jagtapdev55-afk/cobuild/README.md

 # 🏗️ Cobuild - Modern Construction Landing Page

-Cobuild is a sleek, responsive landing page designed for a high-end construction and architectural firm.
+ ### Cobuild is a sleek, responsive landing page designed for a high-end construction and architectural firm.
 This project was built to practice integrating Bootstrap 5 with custom CSS3 styling to create a professional user experience.

-🚀 Live Demo
-(Optional: Add your GitHub Pages link here)

-🛠️ Tech Stack
+## 🛠️ Tech Stack
 HTML5: Semantic structure for SEO and accessibility.

 CSS3: Custom layout design, hero section styling, and interactive hover states.